-It's seen quite well in the sidestory Caliber.
+It's seen quite well in Caliber.
 There are no Dual Blade sword skills... but he has two swords in two hands, so he chains separate one-handed sword skills, controlling each hand separately.

-Dude Looks Like a Lady: His avatar in GGO, a rare M9000 type which turned his already feminine looks Up to Eleven.
-When he saw his own reflection in-game, he thought his gender was swapped.
+Dude Looks Like a Lady: His GGO avatar is a rare M9000-Type which cranked his already feminine looks Up to Eleven.
+When he saw his own reflection in-game, he thought he got gender-flipped.
 He looked so much like a girl that his IRL friends recognized him not because of his face nor his name, but by his sword style.

 Escapism: Done subtly, but like Yuuki, Kirito embraces VR and is deeply immersed in it, to the point where he's preferring VR over reality.
 Yuuki realizes this and warns Asuna to watch out for Kirito, though Asuna didn't understand what she was talking about.

 Evil Costume Switch/Paint It Black: Kirito invokes this when he declares himself a Beater in front of a horde of players by putting on his recently obtained black coat after accepting his newly obtained name.